Dr Malcolm Hanson MHGI Psychotherapist

 Non English speaking clients: I have also worked teaching English via a CELTA qualification and have experience treating clients who have limited English both with and without translators.

-Nine years full time experience as a psychotherapist in the NHS.
+Thirteen years experience including nine years working full time as a psychotherapist in the NHS.
 Experienced in taking referrals from many different providers, including GPs, social workers, psychiatry and neuro-psychiatry, police, probation and charities.

 Areas of counselling I deal with

 I specialise in treatment for veterans, serving members of the armed forces and their families (https://www.ptsdresolution.org/).